 - Think about your tone.
 Watch your tone — sometimes giving feedback can make you feel vulnerable, and cause you to get emotional.
 However, staying calm and neutral is more beneficial to making sure you’re heard.

 - Talk in person.
 This is also why it’s better to talk to your boss in person when it comes to feedback.
 It’s hard to read potential cues from tone and body language, and therefore the importance of the message, over Slack, text, or email.
 There’s a lot of room for miscommunication.

 - Address it as soon as possible.
-While it’s key to address your boss in appropriate situations (as we wrote about above), it’s also important to the make the time between the start of an annoying pattern or behavior and you addressing it as short as possible.
-Don't wait for, say, annual reviews: the sooner you address it, the easier it’ll be for your boss to stop the behavior.
+While it’s key to speak to your boss in appropriate situations (as we wrote about above), it’s also important to keep the time between the start of an annoying pattern or behavior and you addressing it as short as possible.
+Don't wait for, say, annual reviews: the sooner you bring it up, the easier it’ll be for your boss to stop the behavior.

 - Focus on work.
 Stay focused on the work: give feedback on the impact your boss’s habits or actions have, and don’t make it about them personally.

 - Give feedback on one thing at a time.
 You don’t want to overwhelm your boss with a barrage of feedback, especially if it could be construed as negative.
 Pick one issue at a time, and only bring up another if it’s interrelated or connected to the first one.

 - Be solutions-oriented.
 Try to approach the conversation with a helpful attitude: after all, you’re trying to help your boss be better at managing; it’s really all about that team effort.

 - Give positive feedback, too.
 Just as you probably like to know that you’ve done a job well, your boss will appreciate it, too.
 Be sure to give them positive feedback for things like clearly laying out expectations for a project or pushing back a deadline so you don’t feel overwhelmed.